 * contribution of one party to the education, training or increased earning power of the other;

 * and any other facts as the court may determine to be relevant.

 Once the court determines that a party is entitled to alimony, the court then determines how much the person should receive per month and how long he or she should receive it.

 Related Article: How Is Alimony Determined?

-How Much Maintenance Will I Have to Pay?
+How Much Alimony Will I Have to Pay?